Zer0Name/cs336-backend/README.md

 ---
 **URL: /v1/bar/rank/sales/day**

-- Description: Will return the top 10 beers based on the total sales (number of beers sold) on a given day of the week
+- Description: Will return the top 10 bars based on the total sales (number of beers sold) on a given day of the week
 - request type: GET

 ### Request: